-Offering a variety of educational and cultural experiences, there’s always something for tourists to see and do when visiting the city.
+Offering a variety of educational and cultural experiences, there’s always something things to do for tourists when visiting the city.
 Whether you’re a food lover, history fanatic or just looking for cultural vibes, Istanbul has something for everyone.
 Here are my suggestions…

 Pay a visit to the Blue Mosque

 The Blue Mosque is one of Istanbul’s main points of interest and why wouldn’t it be?
-Not only is its crafted exterior a sight for sore eyes, but its cultural significance makes it a popular attraction for tourists whilst remaining a functioning mosque for the Muslim religion.
+Not only is its crafted exterior an incredible sight, but the inside is bathed in blue tiles leaving everyone who visits in awe.
+It’s this, and the cultural significance that makes it a popular attraction for tourists whilst remaining a functioning mosque for the Muslim religion.
 The mosque obtains a strict dress code – headscarfs are to be worn by women at all times and visitors are expected to remove shoes on entrance.